AdobeDocs/campaign-standard.en/help/administration/using/configuring-a-mobile-application.md

 To send push notifications and In-App messages with Experience Platform SDK application, a mobile application has to be set up in Adobe Experience Platform Experience Platform Experience Platform Launch and configured in Adobe Campaign.

+For more information on the deprecated feature Mobile version 4 SDKs, refer to this [page](https://helpx.adobe.com/campaign/kb/configuring-app-sdkv4-deprecated.html).

 Once a mobile application is set up, you can retrieve the PII data it collected to create or update profiles from your database.
 For more on this, refer to this section: [Creating and updating profile information based on mobile application data](../../channels/using/updating-profile-with-mobile-app-data.md).

 To learn more on the different mobile use cases supported in Adobe Campaign Standard by using the Adobe Experience Platform SDKs, refer to this [page](https://helpx.adobe.com/campaign/kb/configure-launch-rules-acs-use-cases.html).